filecoin-project/filecoin-docs/reference/json-rpc/sync.md

 Response: `"string value"`

-## SyncCheckpoint
+### SyncCheckpoint

-SyncCheckpoint marks a blocks as checkpointed, meaning that it won’t ever fork away from it.
+SyncCheckpoint marks a blocks as checkpointed, meaning that it won't ever fork away from it.

 Perms: admin

 Inputs:

 ```json
 [